Mmusi Kgafela

 Mmusi Kgafela is a Motswana politician, lawyer, and educator.
-He has served as the Minister of Trade and Industry in Botswana, a position he is recorded as holding in the Parliamentary Hansard by February 2022.
+He served as the Minister of Trade and Industry in Botswana, from 2022 to 2024.
 He previously represented the Mochudi West constituency in the National Assembly.

 Early life and education

 Kgafela studied law at the University of Botswana, where he became involved in student politics.
 He qualified as a lawyer and was admitted as an Attorney of the High Court of Botswana, as well as a Conveyancer and Notary Public.
 Before entering politics, he partnered with former Cabinet Minister Sadique Kebonang in legal practice before becoming a sole practitioner.

 Political career

 Kgafela entered the National Assembly as the Member of Parliament for Mochudi West following the 2019 general election.
 He was appointed Minister of Infrastructure and Housing Development in 2019.
 By 2021, he was recognised in regional and diplomatic sources as heading Botswana's Investment, Trade and Industry ministry.
 He is formally recorded as Minister of Trade and Industry in the Parliamentary Hansard of February 2022.
 He has since represented Botswana in regional trade forums and the African Continental Free Trade Area (AfCFTA) negotiations.